 Is suicide selfish?
 It’s a question I am asked frequently in my work as Senior Director of Suicide Prevention and Postvention Initiatives at the Tragedy Assistance Program for Survivors.
 This question was recently posed to me during a radio interview following the news of the tragic deaths of Kate Spade and Anthony Bourdain.

 Suicide certainly leaves a wake of devastation for those who are impacted.
 Survivors of suicide loss are at increased risk for depression, addiction, and the emergence of suicidal ideation themselves.
 In my work with veterans, the times when I was most worried about my patients was after the suicide loss of a military brother or sister.
-They experienced a range of overwhelming emotions – such as helplessness, fear, and rage that has no clear target.
+They experienced a range of overwhelming emotions—such as helplessness, fear, and rage that had no clear target.
 Some felt personally abandoned after losing a battle buddy to suicide.

 Further, those who are in the grips of the suicidal mode often become mentally detached from those they love.
 In my work with veterans, I have heard many “near-death” narratives in two distinct categories.
 In the first category, I have heard the stories of several combat veterans who have nearly had their life taken from them in battle.
-In a second category, I have witnessed accounts of past suicide attempts.
+In the second category, I have witnessed accounts of past suicide attempts.
 In comparing these two types of stories, I realized that there was a fundamentally different theme.
-This realization was what led me to the idea for the Warrior Box Project, an innovative suicide prevention initiative that was recently featured on NPR's Snap Judgment Memorial Day episode ("Shrapnel" - Aired on May 24,2018).
+This realization was what led me to the idea for the Warrior Box Project, an innovative suicide prevention initiative that was recently featured on NPR's Snap Judgment Memorial Day episode ("Shrapnel," Aired on May 24, 2018).

 When people want to live, during what they think are the last moments of their lives, they connect with the voices and faces of loved ones.
-In the midst of a mortar attack, time may slow down and they may suddenly “hear” the voices of their children or their wife, or a battle buddy who has passed away in battle urging them to “stay in the fight.”
-The story of suicide attempts is usually different – in these stories, it is clear that interpersonal detachment is a core part of the suicidal mode.
-In a sense, peoples' demons become like the domestic abuser whose first move is to isolate his or her partner from the influence of those who love them.
-Demons will ambush those who suffer in silence but those who break this dangerous code of silence often can regain their hope and will to live.
+In the midst of a mortar attack, time may slow down, and they may suddenly “hear” the voices of their children or their wife, or a war buddy who has passed away in battle urging them to “stay in the fight.”
+The story of suicide attempts is usually different—in these stories, it is clear that interpersonal detachment is a core part of the suicidal mode.
+In a sense, people's demons become like the domestic abuser whose first move is to isolate his or her partner from the influence of those who love them.
+Demons will ambush those who suffer in silence, but those who break this dangerous code of silence often can regain their hope and will to live.

 Let’s continue to build hope by talking openly about mental health and treatment.